udexon/SMMP/Graph:Note.md

 Besides conventional job directory / CV submission, is there a better way to discover and consolidate expertise and talents?

-By applying Graph:Note to GitHub repositories, we can build a graph database of the programmers.
+By applying Graph:Note to GitHub repositories, we can build a graph database of programmers (PGDB).

+PGDB can be used to evaluate talents and their availability for short term projects -- the most useful information for free software / open source or commercial project management.